BlenderKit/blenderkit_asset_tasks/README.md

 - `blender_server_utils` - python module containing code shared between multiple scripts in root dir.
 - `./` - root of the project contains standalone scripts to do the job.

-Scripts in the root are standalone scripts which does, prefferebly one, task.
+Scripts in the root are standalone scripts which does, prefferably one, task.
 They can import from `blender_server_utils`, but should not import from one another.
 If some code is to be shared, it should be placed in `blender_server_utils`.
 Standalone scripts in root often need do some stuff right inside Blender.